79th Academy Awards: Ceremony information

-Because of the declining viewership of recent Academy Awards ceremonies, producer Gil Cates declined to helm the upcoming festivities.
-The Academy sought ideas to revamp the show while renewing interest with the nominated films.
-In September 2006, the Academy selected producer Laura Ziskin to oversee production of the telecast for a second time.
+In July 2006, the academy selected producer Laura Ziskin to oversee production of the telecast for a second time.
 Nearly three months later, actress and comedian Ellen DeGeneres, who had previously emceed three Primetime Emmy Award ceremonies between 2001 and 2005, was chosen as host of the 2007 ceremony.
 In an article published in the Los Angeles Times, Ziskin explained the decision to hire DeGeneres saying "Certainly, I believe the presence of Ellen will help the ratings absolutely.
 She's popular with a very wide audience.
 She is not a niche performer.
 She touches a lot of demographics."

 AMPAS christened this year's telecast with a theme celebrating movie quotes.
 In tandem with the theme, advertising agency TBWA\Chiat\Day designed the official ceremony poster featuring 75 quotes from several Oscar-nominated or winning films.
 To stir interest surrounding the awards, filmmaker Spike Lee released a trailer featuring everyday people around New York City reciting famous film lines.
 During the ceremony, a montage produced by director Nancy Meyers saluted the work of screenwriters and their contributions to film.